-Classroom Environment, Student Engagement and Commitment to Learning3 romote student engageTeachers plan instruc-
+Classroom Environment, Student Engagement and Commitment to Learning3

 Teachers promote student engagement, independence and interdependence in learning and facilitate a positive learning community by:

 - 1a.
 Creating a positive learning environment that is responsive to and respectful of the learning needs of all students - 1b.
 Promoting developmentally appropriate standards of behavior that support a productive learning environment for all students; and - 1c.
 Maximizing instructional time by effectively managing routines and transitions.